 - Get a Degree

 Having at least a Bachelor’s degree is vital in becoming a sexuality educator, but more and more are getting a prized Master’s degree before starting.
-Education is key.
-You can really become a sexuality educator with a degree in any field, but there are some that are definitely more pertinent than others.
 Some people feel that they have to major in Human Sexuality to become a sexuality educator, but this major is offered at few colleges and universities, and is not the only route.
+You can become a sexuality educator with a degree in many fields, but there are some that are definitely more pertinent than others.